How to Install and Use WP-CLI to Manage a WordPress Site + Commands and Cheat Sheet

 wp post generate --count=10

-wp media import images_for_site/*
+wp media import images-for-site/*

-- In order to export posts, terms, authors, comments, and attachments to an XML file, enter the command below:
+To export posts, terms, authors, comments, and attachments to an XML file, enter the command below:

 wp plugin install wordpress-importer --activate